RAJ-PGA: Reasoning-Activated Jailbreak and Principle-Guided Alignment Framework for Large Reasoning Models: Introduction

 \section{Introduction}

-The emergence of large language models (LLMs) has revolutionized many fields such as natural language processing and even complex problem solving~\cite{yao2024survey}.
-On this basis, the recently emerged large reasoning models (LRMs) are more focused on processing tasks that require deep and structured reasoning~\cite{xu2025towards,11005735}.
+\IEEEPARstart{T}{he} emergence of large language models~(LLMs) has revolutionized many fields, such as natural language processing and even complex problem solving~\cite{yao2024survey}.
+Building on this, the recently emerged large reasoning models~(LRMs) are more focused on processing tasks that require deep and structured reasoning~\cite{xu2025towards,11005735}.
 LRMs, represented by the OpenAI-o1~\cite{openai-o1} and DeepSeek-R1 series~\cite{zhang2025100daysdeepseekr1survey}, have demonstrated their outstanding ability to generate long chains of reasoning to solve complex problems, making them increasingly important in applications such as code assistance and scientific discovery~\cite{chen2410scienceagentbench, lightman2023let}.
-Unlike LLMs, which directly respond to user queries, LRMs' output consists of two parts: reasoning and response~\cite{li2025system}.
-LRMs generate structured chains of thought~\cite{wei2022chain} by adopting a \textbf{\textit{<think>...</think>}} reasoning part format before producing the final response.
-This allows them to follow a structured thought process and generate long reasoning traces with multiple intermediate steps when answering complex questions, even in the absence of advanced prompting strategies~\cite{qu2025survey}.
+Unlike LLMs, which directly respond to user queries, LRMs' output consists of two parts: the reasoning phase and the response phase~\cite{li2025system}.
+LRMs generate structured chains of thought~\cite{wei2022chain} by adopting a \textbf{\textit{\textless think\textgreater...\textless /think\textgreater}} reasoning format before producing the final response.
+This internal monologue allows them to tackle complex problems in domains like code assistance and scientific discovery with multiple intermediate steps, even in the absence of advanced prompting strategies~\cite{qu2025survey}.

-While structured reasoning processes improve LRMs' capability, they also bring more safety risks~\cite{arrieta2025o3minivsdeepseekr1safer}.
-When facing malicious questions, LRMs' reasoning phase can easily produce unsafe behaviors, even though the final response part is safe~\cite{zhou2025hiddenriskslargereasoning}.
-In addition, due to the powerful reasoning ability of LRMs, their dangerous reasoning chain often contains more details for guidance, which makes the safety risk of LRMs much higher than that of LLMs~\cite{jiang2025safechainsafetylanguagemodels}.
+However, while structured reasoning processes improve LRMs' capability, they also introduce more unique safety risks and vulnerabilities~\cite{arrieta2025o3minivsdeepseekr1safer}.
+When facing malicious instructions, LRMs' reasoning phase can easily exhibit unsafe behaviors, even though the final response phase is safe~\cite{zhou2025hiddenriskslargereasoning}.
+In addition, due to the powerful reasoning ability of LRMs, their dangerous reasoning chain often contains more detailed guidance, which potentially makes the safety risk of LRMs higher than LLMs~\cite{jiang-etal-2025-SafeChain}, and the deployment of these models in critical domains means that such vulnerabilities can lead to severe real-world consequences~\cite{11040052}.
+Therefore, we need to construct a new alignment paradigm based on the characteristics of LRM to avoid potential safety risks.